Sony Dash

-The Dash was a device manufactured by Sony that connected using Wi-Fi to the Internet.
+The Sony Dash (occasionally stylized as Sony dash) was a digital alarm clock and internet-connected device manufactured by Sony, in partnership with Chumby.
 It had a touch screen which the user could use to browse information or listen to music.
-It was not a portable device since it did not have an internal battery.
-It was positioned as a personal internet viewer which could act as an alarm clock, Internet radio, digital photo frame and many other uses.

-It had applications which were downloaded onto the device.
-These were the same as those supported by the Chumby device.
+It was positioned as a personal internet viewer, with expandable capabilities through the use of widgets.

 History

 Sony announced the Dash at the 2010 Consumer Electronics Show.
 It was made available for sale in late April 2010.
 Originally the device was only usable in the United States, with users in other countries being locked out with the message "Error: Missing XAPI Service Mode".
 On June 25, Sony released a software upgrade allowing Dash to be used in other (if not all) countries, however subsequently restricted international service again in November 2011.
-The device does not have international power settings, and can only be powered by mains electricity of 120 volts, at 60 Hz.
+The device does not have international power settings, and can only be powered by mains electricity of 120 volts, at 60 Hz, though this was confirmed false by different foreign users online, that the power adapter is able to work in 220 volts, requiring only the plug adapter.

 Sony introduced two updated versions of the Dash hardware in September 2011.
 The HID-B7 and HID-B70 refreshed the hardware, with the HID-B70 adding a battery backup.
 This revision of the Dash device removed Netflix and YouTube streaming support.

 On March 14, 2015 the Sony Dash stopped supporting all streaming content, including Netflix, Pandora, Slacker, and YouTube, although the device continued to authenticate with Sony and act as an alarm clock.
 While there has been no public response from the company, such service returned on April 24, 2015.

 As of March 2016, Sony continued to provide limited support for the Dash, such as promised fixes for a leap year issue and a firmware update to address a problem with the control panel.

 In April 2017, Sony announced that it "will no longer support dash devices and functionality will terminate" as of July 2017.

-Chumby.com has initiated a program to try and offer continued support after Sony discontinued service.
+Chumby has initiated a program to try and offer continued support after Sony discontinued service.

-Chumby.com released their Dash patch on August 6, 2017 to allow Dashes to connect with the Chumby servers.
+Chumby released their Dash patch on August 6, 2017 to allow Dashes to connect with the Chumby servers.

+Public reception

+Public reception to the Sony dash was mixed, with most positive feedback coming to the conclusion that it was a fun, but not necessarily practical, device.
+Negative feedback was mainly centered around the UI and speed of the device, with some criticizing its usefulness.

+It was listed in Mumbai Mirror's "The best of CES 2010" article, received "Recommended Product" status from Digital Trends, and received Engadget's "Fourth Screen Award for Best New Home Internet Appliance" Switchies Award.